 Horse Meadows Knoll

 SVT has committed to raising $285,000 by June 2018 to purchase a Conservation Restriction on the land, improve trails and signage, and establish a permanent stewardship endowment for the property.
-As of mid-January, 2018, we've raised over $230,000.
-Please help us protect this land!
+As of the end of March 2018, we've raised over $240,000.

 Horse Meadows Knoll sits at the eastern edge of Harvard, on the Boxborough line.
 The property consists of a centrally located drumlin-shaped knoll with a roughly 140-foot elevation, rock outcrops, and steep slopes.
 With the exception of a portion of Horse Meadows reservoir, the entire property is forested with a mixture of hardwood species, white pine, and hemlock.